scicloj/scicloj.github.io/content/en/docs/community/groups/real-world-data.md

 The group usually meets every Friday, 18:00 [UTC time zone](https://time.is/utc), except for some special meetings.

+* August 14th, 2026 - meeting 69 - agenda: discussed at the Zulip chat - :calendar: [event](https://clojureverse.org/t/clojure-real-world-data-69/)
-* August 7th, 2026 - meeting 68 - agenda: discussed at the Zulip chat - :calendar: [event](https://clojureverse.org/t/clojure-real-world-data-68/)
+* August 7th, 2026 - meeting 68 - agenda: discussed at the Zulip chat
 * July 31th, 2026 - meeting 67 - agenda: discussed at the Zulip chat
 * July 24th, 2026 - meeting 66 - agenda: discussed at the Zulip chat
 * July 17th, 2026 - meeting 65 - agenda: discussed at the Zulip chat